-Collecting and Shipping Samples for the Diagnostic Lab
+Collecting & Shipping Samples

 These guidelines should be followed for all types of plant samples.